GoogleChrome/developer.chrome.com/site/en/docs/privacy-sandbox/feedback/report-2022-q4.md

     </tr>
     <tr>
       <td>Topics classifier</td>
-      <td>Add url and page content in addition to hostname to determine a webpage's Topic.</td>
+      <td>Add url and page content in addition to hostname to determine a webpage's Topic in order to improve utility for various stakeholders.</td>
       <td>A user's browsing history is currently classified using a website's hostnames.
-Chrome continues to evaluate options for considering page level metadata in Topics classification.
+Chrome continues to evaluate options for considering page level metadata (such as all or some components of the page URL and/or content) in Topics classification.
 Any utility improvements must be weighed against the privacy and abuse risks.<br>
 <br>
-For example, a few of the risks include:<br>
+For example, with respect to metadata in particular, a few of the risks include:<br>
 - Sites modifying page-level metadata as a method to encode different (and potentially sensitive) meanings into topics;<br>
 - Sites modifying page-level metadata to misrepresent their topics for financial gain;<br>
 - Sites modifying page-level metadata dynamically as a method of cross-site tracking</td>